Git Dependency

 }

-value is a JSON array of dependencies to resolve before the applet source code is run.
-In this applet, we specify the following git fetch dependency for htslib and SAMtools.
-Dependencies are resolved in the order they’re specified.
-Here we must specify htslib first, before samtools build_commands
+The `execDepends` value is a JSON array of dependencies to resolve before the applet source code is run.
+In this applet, the git fetch dependencies for `htslib` and SAMtools are specified.
+Dependencies resolve in the order listed.
+Specify `htslib` first, before the SAMtools `build_commands`, because newer versions of SAMtools depend on `htslib`.
+An overview of each property in the git dependency:

-- Git tag/branch to fetch.destdir
+* `tag`/`branch` - Git tag/branch to fetch.

-are executed from the destdir
+The `build_commands` are executed from the `destdir`.
+Use `cd` when appropriate.

-, we know the git repo is cloned to the same directory from which our script will execute.
-Our example directory’s structure:├── home
+Because `"destdir": "/home/dnanexus"` is set in `dxapp.json`, the git repository is cloned to the same directory from which the script executes.
+The example directory's structure:

 │ ├── dnanexus